-Sam Davis is a former Oakland school teacher, and the father of an Oakland Tech High School student.
+Sam Davis was elected to the Oakland school board on Nov.
+3, 2020, representing District 1.
+He is a former Oakland school teacher, and the father of an Oakland Tech High School student.

 He currently works at the University of California on an education data project to help California high schools better prepare their students for college eligibility.
 He is also active with the Oakland Tech PTA, and a volunteer board director with Faith in Action East Bay.